lucaswilker14/bank-simulation-app/README.md

 * block account
 * bank statement
 * bank statement by period
+* execution manual prepared
+* swagger
+* Implementation of points of failure and resilience
+* design architecture drawing

 ### Prerequisites
 Before you begin, ensure you have met the following requirements: